jonasbn/dstserver-website/blog/2022-09-19-fundraising/index.md

 Sometimes you want to quickly start a server to play with your friend, test out a new workshop item, and play for a couple of hours a day, roughly 2-3 days a week.
 But all the providers force you to buy a monthly subscription.

-The [dstserver.cloud](https://dstserver.cloud) allows you to quickly deploy/terminate the server in less than a minute and the pay-per-minute model will help you save tons of money while you can still try new stuff.
+The [dstserver.cloud](https://dstserver.cloud) allows you to quickly deploy/terminate the server in less than a minute, and the pay-per-minute model will help you save tons of money while you can still try new stuff.

 | Payment mode      | Pros                    | Cons                             |
 | ----------------- | ----------------------- | -------------------------------- |